kildor22/mm-github-pages-starter/collections/_poems/She just is..md

 </p>

 <p>
-I have made a mental note to not look at them often; There is a risk of me falling deep and having trouble swimming to the surface.
+I have made a mental note to not look at them often; there is a risk of me falling deep and having trouble swimming to the surface.
 </p>

 <p>